-During each round, players try to form a word (or words) using their available cards.
+During each round, players try to make words using their available cards.
 If they cannot, they can draw a new card or pick up a card from the discard pile.
 They end their turn by discarding one card and laying out their cards to show their word(s).

 Once every player goes, their scores are added up.
 Players can also earn bonus points by having the longest or most words in a round.
 The game ends after eight rounds.
 The player with the most points wins.

 Trapwords mixes elements from dungeon-style, party and word games.
 Players are split into two teams.
 The goal is to reach the end of a dungeon and defeat a monster.

 The game is set up with multiple cards that represent rooms in the dungeon.
 When a team wins a round, they advance one room toward the monster.
 A final round is played against the monster to win the game.

 To win a round, a team must guess a word that only one person on their team and the opposing team know.
 The trick is that they must also avoid certain “trapwords” that the opposing team will use.
 These are words that might be used to describe the keyword.
 If the clue giver uses one of the trapwords, their team loses that turn and the other team gets to take theirs.

 Number of Players: 4 to 8

 Bananagrams is a crossword game that forces players to think fast and form as many words as possible from their assortment of letter tiles.
 All of the game’s 144 tiles are placed face down to start.
 Each player is given a number of them; the number depends on how many people are playing.
 The remaining tiles, called the Bunch, are placed in the middle.